 However, the winter after his first season, disaster struck.
 On a cold, snowy night, Ridley received a call from the police: his dream project was on fire.
 He got there just in time to see it collapse into a burning pile of rubble.
 All the hand-made wooden machinery, the construction plans, the history of the mill so lovingly gathered – everything – was destroyed.
 All that was left were four broken-down stone walls.
 He told me he felt as if his heart had been pulled out of him as he watched the flames take his beloved idea to the ground.
 He felt utterly shocked and devastated.
 Many today may feel that way when they look at their destroyed homes.

 For Nehemiah, it wasn’t just about rebuilding a wall, but what it represented – a protection, safety, unity and stability.
-He knew that he also had to rebuild the people’s That’s what Nehemiah wanted to restore.
+He knew that he also had to rebuild the people’s spiritual confidence.
 Perhaps today those people of Jerusalem would be diagnosed with depression or PTSD.
-What healed them was rebuilding a sense of spiritual unity with the divine, and thereby with each other.
+What healed them was rebuilding a sense of spiritual unity with the Divine, and thereby with each other.
 That awareness enabled them to feel safe and secure.
 And they rebuilt the wall in record time.

 Nehemiah’s story rallied John Ridley out of his shock.
 He saw in that timeless, ancient story a relevance to his own situation.
 For Ridley, the mill represented a place in the community for folk to gather, where travellers could be welcomed and fed, and people could buy the most needed commodities in Scotland – flour and oatmeal.
 He began to look forward.
 He rallied the community, began to rebuild immediately, and was open again that summer.
 Today, over thirty years later, the Blair Atholl Watermill still stands, full of activity, welcoming all.